grueneschweiz/mailchimpservice/readme.md

    app secrets.
 1. Execute `docker compose up -d` to start up the stack.
 The first time you run this command, it will take a minute or two.
 Subsequent calls will be much faster.
+1. Do the db migrations: `docker exec -it wsapp_mailchimp bash` and `php artisan migrate`
 1. After a few seconds: Visit [localhost:9001](http://localhost:9001).
 If you get a connection error, wait 30 seconds then try again.